-Vulval cancer is the 20th most common cause of cancer death among women in the UK (2014), accounting for less than 1% of all cancer deaths in females.[1-3]
+Vulval cancer is the 20th most common cause of cancer death in females in the UK, accounting for less than 1% of all cancer deaths in females (2016).[1-3]

-- Data were provided by Information Services Division (ISD) Scotland on request, November 2015.
-Similar data can be found here: http://www.nrscotland.gov.uk/statistics-and-data/statistics/statistics-by-theme/vital-events/vital-events-reference-tables.
+- Data were provided by ISD Scotland on request, October 2017.
+Similar data can be found here: http://www.isdscotland.org/Health-Topics/Cancer/Publications/index.asp.